precice/vm/README.md

 ### There is no GUI

 In case you killed the session before provisioning finished, the setup of your VM might be incomplete.
 You might still be able to interact with the VM without the GUI.
-However, the easiest way to fix this is to run `vagrant destroy` and start from the beginning.
+In that case, run `vagrant up --provision`.